top of page

 Director and SEPALI Madagascar Founder - Mamy Ratsimbazafy

-Seeing new agroforestry and biofuels initiatives initiated by SEPALI Madagascar is energizing long-time board member Leslie.
-A board member since the beginning days of the CPALI organization two decades ago, Leslie appreciates the stability that partner organizations have established in their regions.
+Seeing new agroforestry and biofuels initiatives initiated by SEPALI Madagascar continues to energize CPALI emeritus board member Leslie.
+A board member since CPALI was established two decades ago, Leslie appreciates the stability that partner organizations have established in their regions.
 Growing numbers of farmers and artisans are wanting to work on CPALI-supported programs for a range of motivations, whether it be diminished dependence on single-crop farming with its unpredictable price variations, an appreciation of the environmental goals of the project, funding education or medical needs, or pursuit of a creative career.
 Co-author with CPALI founder Cay Craig of Spider Silk: 400 Million Years of Spinning, Waiting, Snagging, and Mating (Yale Univ.
 Press), Leslie is currently writing with the Cambridge Black History Project in Cambridge, MA.
 Leslie is most proud of the respect CPALI has for the knowledge, insights, and efforts of our Malagasy management, farmer, and artisan partners.

-Sosoa is a subsistence farmer who has been working with the CPALI program since 2009.
+Sosoa is a farmer who began work with the CPALI program in 2009.
 As a mother of three, she was originally attracted to the project to earn income.
-Today she is an active member of both the women's group (sewing textiles) and the farmer's group (raising larvae).
+She then became an active member of both the women's group (sewing textiles) and the farmer's group (raising larvae).

 Sosoa planted her trees in 2009 and became an active silkworm breeder in 2010.
 Like most farmers, she continues to tend to her traditional rice and fruit crops, but relies on income earned from silk production to support her family during the hungry season.

-As a subsistence farmer, earning a daily income is not usually a part Sosoa's life, yet supporting her three children and sending them to school requires a minumum of 40,000 ariary ($20) per month.
-When Sosoa is actively rearing silkworms and sewing textiles with the women's group, she makes an average of 55,000 ariary ($28) per month.
-This gives her enough to send her children to school and a little extra for her family's other needs.
+As a subsistence farmer, earning a daily income was not usually a part Sosoa's life, yet supporting her three children and sending them to school required a minumum of 40,000 ariary ($20) per month.
+When Sosoa was actively rearing silkworms and sewing textiles with the women's group, she made an average of 55,000 ariary ($28) per month.
+This gave her enough to send her children to school and a little extra for her family's other needs.

-Sosoa is proud of her role in the program.
-She now has 300 mature host trees on her property.
-The waste from the silkworms returns nutrients to the soil, improving its quality.
-Among her trees she has intercropped pineapple, sugarcane and cassava.
-Sosoa has high hopes for planting a vegetable garden next year.
+Sosoa was proud of her role in the program.
+She tended 300 mature host trees on her property.
+The waste from the silkworms returned nutrients to the soil, improving its quality.
+Among her trees she intercropped pineapple, sugarcane and cassava.

-Sosoa’s contributions to the CPALI community have been invaluable, and include designing the model for one of our innovative rearing baskets.
-Despite the largely patriarchal culture in Madagascar, Sosoa's was named President of a new farmer's group she organized last year.
-Group members comprise both males and females.
+Sosoa’s contributions to the CPALI community have been invaluable, and included designing the model for one of our innovative rearing baskets.
+Sosoa was named President of a new farmer's group that she organized.
+She left the program in 2014 after having another child, and remains a strong model for today's participating farmers and artisans.

 bottom of page